subhoney/sdi_open_water_scuba_diver_instructor/SDI Open Water Scuba Diver Instructor.md

 \frac{P_1}{T_1}=\frac{P_2}{T_2}
 $$

-The components within this formula may be algebraiclly manipulated as needed; for instance, to find the new pressure following any change in temperature, the following will apply:
+The components within this formula may be algebraically manipulated as needed; for instance, to find the new pressure following any change in temperature, the following will apply:

 $$
 P_2=\frac{(T_2)(P_1)}{T_1}